FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/Information Theory and Inference.md

 By just following assigning a 0 or 1 to any branch after a split, we actually create a prefix code.
 The average length of the prefix code is the average length of the tree, which is: $L[E,X]=\sum_{i}p_{i}l_{i}=\frac{1}{2}\cdot1+\frac{1}{4}\cdot2+\frac{2}{8}\cdot3=1.75=H[X]$.
 Here the equality holds beacuse the probabilities are powers of 2.
 For more complex cases, the Shannon Entropy is not exactly equal to the achieved average length, but it is very close.
 ##### Kraft Inequality
-Unique decodability imposes a contraint (upper bound) on the length of strings created with the lossless method.
+Unique decodability imposes a constraint (upper bound) on the length of strings created with the lossless method.
 The inequality is:

 $\sum_{i}2^{-l_{i}}\leq 1$